MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

    - **Features**:
      - 15 GB high-speed data.
      - Mobile hotspot included.
-     - Data carryover.
+     - Data carryover with on-time payment.
    - **Pros**:
      - Affordable with sufficient data for moderate users.
    - **Cons**:
-     - Charges for overage after data limit.
+     - Charges apply if data limit is exceeded.
    - **Ideal For**: Moderate data users on a budget.

 3. **5 GB Prepaid Plan**